kennedykwangari/kennedykwangari/README.md

-He takes leads in championing **Artificial Intelligence for Social Good**, tackling and solving complex business and societal problems/challenges through the lens of the UN SDGs.
-His work is geared towards making real-world social, health, wellbeing, and financial impact for companies and people’s lives, and bringing the world into a more equitable, prosperous, and sustainable path.
+He has been invited to speak at various local, and international highly esteemed, and prestigious AI Workshops, meetups, and conferences.

-As an **AI Community Leader** and Innovator, he is passionate about tech communities, innovations, and harnessing the power of data and AI technology to make a better and easier tomorrow.
+His research work, and interests are in Natural Language Understanding, specifically Automatic Text Summarization, Question Answering, and Information Extraction areas.

-He is actively involved with various **AI Hubs** and **data-centric communities** (**AWS Educate Cloud Ambassador Program**, **deeplearning.ai Ambassador**, and the **Google Developer Student Clubs**), empowering, supporting, mentoring and strengthening them, to build, innovate, shape, transform and ride with the wave of Artificial Intelligence.
+He is a Data Journalist, highly talented with a penchant for reporting informative, educative, interesting, and engaging data stories, and content.

-Do check out and follow my work on Natural Language Processing and Data Science Journalism on Medium, Reddit, Linkedin and on my Personal Blog.
+His mission in the AI field is geared towards making that real-world social, health, wellbeing, and financial impact for companies, and people’s lives, to power social-economic development, and bringing the world into a more equitable, prosperous, and sustainable path.

-Connect with me 😃
+His work, and stories in the data world have been greatly featured by various publications, and Newspapers such as the Daily Nation Newspaper (East African Most Read Newspaper), KDnuggets, Medium, AI Time Journal, Deeplearning.AI and numerous business magazines.

 <a href="https://www.linkedin.com/in/kennedykwangari/">LinkedIn</a>